aasiyahrashan/benchmarking-OMOP/README.md

 # Benchmarking OMOP CDM: Network analysis code

 To perform a network analysis study, the code in this repository was developed through the partnership of two ICU quality registries.
-These are the Critical Care Asia Africa (CCAA) Network, based in England, and the [National Intensive Care Evaluation (NICE)], based in the Netherlands.
+These are the Critical Care Asia Africa (CCAA) Network, and the [National Intensive Care Evaluation (NICE)], based in the Netherlands.

 ## Goal